 Treatment of phenol waste with ZnO/SiO_2 photocatalyst with degradation efficiency ranging from 85% to 99.9% [14].
 ZnO/SiO_2 photocatalyst for the degradation of methylene blue dye and the maximum result obtained is a degradation of 93% [15], [16].
-Therefore, with a high enough efficiency in the use of ZnO semiconductor material and SiO2 host material compared to using other semiconductor materials and host materials, it is better to use ZnO semiconductor material and SiO2 host material and SiO2 host material for methylene blue dye degradation.
+Therefore, with a high enough efficiency in the use of ZnO semiconductor material and SiO_2 host material compared to using other semiconductor materials and host materials, it is better to use ZnO semiconductor material and SiO_2 host material for methylene blue dye degradation.
 In addition to the high efficiency, the reason for using silica is that the raw materials are very abundant.
 One of the raw materials for making silica is volcanic ash, volcanic ash is material released by volcanoes during eruptions.

 Judging from the geological history, volcanic ash contains the main components of silica and alumina.
 The Yogyakarta Environmental Health Engineering Center in 1994 examined the content of Merapi volcanic ash, which contained 54.56% silicon dioxide (SiO2), 18.37% aluminum oxide (Al2O3), 18.59% ferric oxide (Fe2O3), and 8.33% calcium oxide (CaO) [4], [17].
 Volcanic ash is said to be pozzolanic, which is a material with a high main content of silica and alumina that can react with lime at low temperatures (room temperature) and in the presence of water to produce a hydrate that has binding or cementation properties [18].
 With a large enough silica content in the volcanic ash of Mount Merapi, the silica content can be extracted to take its SiO2 content to be applied as a host material in the photocatalyst process using ZnO semiconductor material for methylene blue dye degradation.
 Analyzing the ratio of ZnO and SiO2 which gives the best results in the synthesis of ZnO/SiO2 nanocomposites for the degradation of methylene blue dye waste.
+2. Analyze the conditions that give maximum results on the degradation of methylene blue dye waste.
 3. Determine the reaction order of methylene blue degradation with ZnO-SiO2 composite.